-I decided to have a survey carried out on a property in Longhope ahead of appointing solicitors.
-I have been told that there is a flying freehold element to the house.
-Our surveyor advised that some banks tend not grant a loan on this type of property.
+I decided to have a survey completed on a house in Longhope ahead of instructing conveyancers.
+I have been informed that there is a flying freehold overhang to the property.
+My surveyor advised that some banks tend not issue a loan on this type of home.

 It varies from the lender to lender.
-Bank of Scotland has different requirements from Halifax.
-If you call us we can look into this further via the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Longhope.
-Conveyancing will be smoother if you use a solicitor in Longhope especially if they are acquainted with such properties in Longhope.
+HSBC has different instructions for example to Nationwide.
+If you call us we can investigate further with the appropriate mortgage company.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Longhope.
+Conveyancing may be slightly more expensive based on your lender's requirements.